loti-ibrahimi/EmployeeHub/README.md

 Distributed Systems Assignment - Basic MySQL CRUD GUI Java app using Swing.

 ## App Overview
-CRUD Functionality on a very simple design structure.
+CRUD Functionality on a very simple GUI design.
 The different functionality features all revolve around the form & database users are visible in a table, which is in sync.
 Changes will update the table rows i.e. employee details based on their IDs.

 ### CREATE
 [Add] - button for registering a new employee to the DB.